azugfr/functions-customer-reviews/doc/02 - Visual Studio/VS Code and TypeScript/README.md

 <a name="Exercise2"></a>
 ## Exercise 2: Write the Azure Function ##

-In this exercise, you will add write TypeScript code that uses the [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) to analyze images added to the "input-images" container and the [Content Moderator API](https://azure.microsoft.com/en-us/services/cognitive-services/content-moderator/) to analyse the review text of the Cosmos DB document.
+In this exercise, you will write TypeScript code that uses the [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) to analyze images added to the "input-images" container and the [Content Moderator API](https://azure.microsoft.com/en-us/services/cognitive-services/content-moderator/) to analyse the review text of the Cosmos DB document.

 1. First of all, install the Azure Functions extension and reload VS Code.

 ![Install Azure Functions extension](../../../Media/install_azure_functions_extension.png)

 2. Change the tsconfig.json: set **target** to *"es2015"*, uncomment the **sourcemap** line and set **lib** to *["es2015"]*.
-Your ts.config should like:
+Your ts.config should look like:

 	```JSON
 	{